pavitranew/session-3/readme.md

 1. Get entries from MongoLab
 2. Use a some form of dynamic html (a template engine) to display the entries

-We can get the entries from MongoLab by using the find method that’s available in the collection method.
+We can get the entries from MongoLab by using the find method available in the collection method:

 ```js
 app.get('/', (req, res) => {